Skip to main content

 7. Point of Sale (POS) System

-There may be no more important piece of equipment for your convenience store than your point of sale, or POS, system.
+There may be no more important piece of equipment for your convenience store than your POS system.

 From processing transactions and recording sales data to managing inventory, helping you segment customers for promotions, and employee management functions, your convenience store POS system unites your operations in one piece of equipment.